Kripta-Studios/Dev-Suite-Tools/README.md

 ### Important information:
 Right now the application is only available for Debian based systems.

+### Collaborate:
+All the help is great in this project, but also it's a so simple project.
+If you're a beginner maybe you will learn a lot, else maybe you became bored in this project.
+The three only requirements to participate are: know how to use git (and git with VS Code), know the programming language Python and respect the decisions and orders of the project manager.

+If you meet these requirements you're welcome.
+In the next month here will appear a index about the steps that the project will follow.

 #### Made by Jinsku Kripta from Kripta Studios